hayatkhan8660-maker/OD-VIRAT/README.md

 If you have any questions, feel free to open an issue on this repository or reach out at hullah2024@fau.edu.

 ## Acknowledgements
-Our code is based on [MMDetection](https://github.com/open-mmlab/mmdetection) repositoru.
+Our code is based on [MMDetection](https://github.com/open-mmlab/mmdetection) repository.
 We thank the authors for releasing their code.
 If you use our code, please consider citing these works as well.